 In 2009, the general scheme of the Elga coal complex development and the plan for initial mine block development were prepared.
 The plan for initial mine block development was subsequently approved by governmental authorities.
 In 2011, the project documentation of the first stage of the Elga coal complex construction was prepared and subsequently approved by governmental authorities.
-In November 2011, we concluded a contract for engineering, procurement and construction of a permanent housing complex for 3,000 miners and workers who will operate the Elga coal complex.
-Construction works are in progress, and miners live in a temporary settlement with all necessary amenities.
-In late 2014, we completed the construction of a pilot washing plant with a capacity of up to 2.7 million tonnes per annum and the capability to operate year-round.

 In December 2011, we finished laying track for the rail line to the Elga deposit.
 The 321 kilometer-long rail line is now in operation and we are able to use it for transportation of coal produced at Elga Open Pit.
 The rail line connects Elga Open Pit with the Baikal-Amur Mainline (at the Ulak railway station), which, in turn, provides access to the Russian rail network, in general, and Pacific Ocean ports, in particular.
-We will further develop the rail line to increase its capacity in line with the production capacity requirements of the Elga subsoil license and our production plans.
+We will further develop the rail line to increase its capacity in line with our production plans.
+In March 2016, we contributed the Ulak-Elga rail line to the registered capital of the newly established company Elga-road OOO.